 There would be talk of holy wars and blood and crusades and blood and piety and blood.

 Deus ex Machina: Played with.
-A god really does descend from the sky to save the day, just not in the usual way.
+A god really does descend from the sky to save the day.
+Just not in the way you're picturing.

 Dreadful Musician: Brutha's singing is so awful that he receives special dispensation to be excused from choir practice; the music master says it puts him in mind of a disappointed vulture arriving too late at the dead donkey.
 Om himself compares it to the lamentations of the plague-stricken.

-Enemy Mine: At the end, the (usually hostile) countries of Ephebe, Tsort, Djelibeybi and Klatch combine their naval forces to invade Omnia and stop them once and for all.
+Enemy Mine: At the end, the (usually hostile) countries of Ephebe, Tsort, Djelibeybi and Klatch combine their naval forces to invade Omnia and destroy it once and for all.
 It doesn't quite work out like that.

-Ephebe is clearly Classical Greece, with Greek-sounding names, philosophers, slavery and democracy.
+Ephebe is clearly Classical Greece (specifically Athens), with Greek-sounding names, philosophers, slavery and democracy.

 Inverted with the Omnian church, who keep insisting the flat world is round.